ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 3. uses the Unified Property Map to convey the association between the intermediate network components and their properties.

-Thus, an ALTO Client can learn about the intermediate network components that are critical to the QoE of a <source, destination> pair by investigating the corresponding Path Vector value (AR1), identify common network components if an ANE appears in the Path Vectors of multiple <source, destination> pairs (AR2), and retrieve the properties of the network components by searching the Unified Property Map (AR3).
+Thus, an ALTO client can learn about the intermediate network components that are critical to the QoE of a <source, destination> pair by investigating the corresponding Path Vector value (AR1), identify common network components if an ANE appears in the Path Vectors of multiple <source, destination> pairs (AR2), and retrieve the properties of the network components by searching the Unified Property Map (AR3).

-Besides the additional requirements, this extension also adopts several design choices to address practical issues.
-Specifically, this document uses the following designs:

-1. This extension conveys the routing information in the abstract network in an ALTO Cost Map or Endpoint Cost Map which accepts a Path Vector, i.e., a JSON array of ANEs traversed by the path between a source and a destination, as the cost value.
-With the Path Vectors, an ALTO Client can simultaneously reconstruct the structure of the abstract network and the routing for the paths between endpoints.

-2. This extension uses the ALTO Unified Property Map to convey the properties associated with the ANEs, which offers more fine-grained abstract network state for overlay applications.

-3. This extension uses the multipart message {{RFC2387}} to include both information resources in the same Path Vector response.

 ## Abstract Network Element {#ane-design}

 This extension introduces Abstract Network Element (ANE) as an indirect and network-agnostic way to specify an aggregation of intermediate network components between a source and a destination.

-### ANE Name

-Each ANE is uniquely identified by a string of type ANEName as specified in
+Specifically, an ANE is a string of type ANEName as specified in {{ane-name-spec}} and its associated set of properties.
-{{ane-name-spec}}.
-An important observation is that for different requests, an ALTO Server may selectively apply different methods to create the abstract network state based on confidentiality and performance considerations.
-Thus, the ANEs inside the abstract network may be constructed on demand.
-This indicates that the scope of an ANEName is limited to the Path Vector response.

-Since each ANE is also an entity in the Unified Property Map, the ANE Name must conform to the encoding of an Entity Identifier.
-Thus, this document also specifies a new EntityDomainName following the instructions in
-{{I-D.ietf-alto-unified-props-new}}.

-### ANE Properties
+### ANE Domain

 In this extension, the associations between ANE and the properties are conveyed in a Unified Property Map.
-Thus, they must follow the mechanisms specified in the {{I-D.ietf-alto-unified-props-new}} with some additional considerations.
+Thus, they must follow the mechanisms specified in the {{I-D.ietf-alto-unified-props-new}}.

-1. As a property may not exist in every ANE, it must be interpreted in the same way by the ALTO Server and the ALTO Client.
-Thus, for an ANE property type, its intended semantics must specify how to interpret the case that a requested property does not exist in an ANE.

-2. As each ANE is an aggregation of multiple network components, its properties are the aggregated results of the components' properties.
-For different ALTO Server implementations, different properties may have different rules when they are aggregated into a single ANE.
-For example, if an ANE is the aggregation of two networks where each network contains a CDN, an ALTO Server may selectively expose one CDN, expose none, or expose both in the ANE, according to its own aggregation policies.

-   However, it is common that an ALTO Client needs to compute the aggregated property value of some ANEs, e.g., to infer the end-to-end property for a
-   <source, destination> pair.
-It is RECOMMENDED that the intended
-   semantics of an ANE property specifies how to compute the aggregated value without loss of information.
-Thus, the information is interpreted by the ALTO Server and the ALTO Client in the same way.
-For example, properties with algebraic properties can be aggregated following the algebraic rules
-   {{TON2019}}.

-   NOTE: The aggregation rule ONLY specifies how to compute the aggregated property for a Path Vector, NOT how the ANEs can be aggregated in the Path Vector response.
-This is because the change of Path Vectors may change the routing information and the abstract network topology, leading to inaccurate results.

-3. An ALTO Path Vector resource may only support a set of ANE properties.
+Specifically, this document defines a new entity domain called `ane` as specified in {{ane-domain}} and defines two initial properties for the `ane` domain.

+### Ephemeral ANE and Persistent ANE

+For different requests, there can be different ways of grouping network components and assigning ANEs.
+For example, an ALTO server may define an ANE for each aggregated bottleneck link between the sources and destinations specified in the request.
+As the aggregated bottleneck links vary for different combinations of sources and destinations, the ANEs are ephemeral and are no longer valid after the request completes.
+Thus, the scope of ephemeral ANEs are limited to the corresponding Path Vector response.

+While ephemeral ANEs returned by a Path Vector response do not exist beyond that response, some of them may represent entities that are persistent and defined in a standalone Property Map.
+Indeed, it may be useful for clients to occasionally query properties on persistent entities, without caring about the path that traverses them.
+Persistent entities have a persistent ID that is registered in a Property Map, together with their properties.

+### Property Filtering

-   Meanwhile, an ALTO Client may only require a subset of the available properties.
-Thus, a property negotiation process is required.
+Resource-constrained ALTO clients may benefit from the filtering of Path Vector query results at the ALTO server, as an ALTO client may only require a subset of the available properties.

-   This document uses a similar approach as the negotiation process of cost
-   types: the available properties for a given resource are announced in the Information Resource Directory as a new capability called `ane-property-names`; the selected properties SHOULD be specified in a new filter called `ane-property-names` in the request body; the response must return and only return the selected properties for the ANEs in the response.
+Specifically, the available properties for a given resource are announced in the Information Resource Directory as a new capability called `ane-property-names`.
+The selected properties are specified in a filter called `ane-property-names` in the request body, and the response must return and only return the selected properties for the ANEs in the response.

+The `ane-property-names` capability for Cost Map and for Endpoint Cost Service are specified in {{pvcm-cap}} and {{pvecs-cap}} respectively.
+The `ane-property-names` filter for Cost Map and Endpoint Cost Service are specified in {{pvcm-accept}} and {{pvecs-accept}} accordingly.

 ## Path Vector Cost Type {#path-vector-design}

-For an ALTO Client to correctly interpret the Path Vector, this extension specifies a new cost type called the Path Vector cost type, which must be included both in the Information Resource Directory and the ALTO Cost Map or Endpoint Cost Map so that an ALTO Client can correct interpret the cost values.
+For an ALTO client to correctly interpret the Path Vector, this extension specifies a new cost type called the Path Vector cost type, which must be included both in the Information Resource Directory and the ALTO Cost Map or Endpoint Cost Map so that an ALTO client can correct interpret the cost values.

 The Path Vector cost type must convey both the interpretation and semantics in the "cost-mode" and "cost-metric" respectively.
 Unfortunately, a single